mjadisa/20190325-MujeebAdisa-NYCSchools/README.md

 - Implement more unit tests for the Presenters and UI components
 - Provide different layouts for phones and tablet using Master Detail Flow
 - Display search history during search
-- Store data locally using SQLite, Room, et.c
+- Store data locally using SQLite, Room, e.t.c.